gschmutz/kafka-workshop/02-working-with-kafka-broker/README.md

 To work with Kafka you need the command line utilities.
 They are available on each broker.
 The `kafka-topics` utility is used to create, alter, describe, and delete topics.
 The `kafka-console-producer` and `kafka-console-consumer` can be used to produce/consume messages to/from a Kafka topic.

 So let's connect into one of the broker through a terminal window.

-You can use the Web Terminal available on port `3001`, i.e.: <http://dataplatform:3001>.
+  * If you have access through Guacamole, then right click on the dashboard and select **Open Terminal**.
+  * if you have a user and password, you can also use a browser-based terminal, by navigating to <http://localhost:3001> and then login with username and password.

-Open a terminal window on the Docker Host and run a `docker exec` command to start a shell in the `kafka-1` docker container
+In the terminal window run a `docker exec` command to start a shell in the `kafka-1` docker container

 ```bash
 docker exec -ti kafka-1 bash